cage-challenge/cage-challenge-4/documentation/docs/pages/tutorials/01_Getting_Started/3_Training_Agents.md

 This example is a most basic training example using RLlib.
 More indepth tutorials of RLlib use can be found in [Ray's documentation of RLlib](https://docs.ray.io/en/latest/rllib/rllib-training.html).

+The code for this example is provided as `CybORG/Evaluation/training_examples/TrainingRay.py`.

 ???+ Question "What if I don't want to use RLlib?"
     The submissions to CAGE challenge 4 are not limited to reinforcement learning approaches or use of RLlib.
 Please feel free to make your own custom wrappers!